-Roy deposited Mosaddek Hossain over the midwicket boundary but was out in the next over for 41 after being caught at long-off, and England were in some strife on 63 for three when Jonny Bairstow ran himself out after attempting a quick single.
+Jason Roy was characteristically busy but was out for 41 after skying a catch to long-off and England were 63 for three once Jonny Bairstow ran himself out after attempting a quick single.

 Two more meaty blows followed and Stokes demonstrated his growing confidence with a reverse sweep for four bringing up a 45-ball fifty.